 Nick’s trade remedies experience includes petitions for the imposition of antidumping and countervailing duties, administrative reviews and scope ruling requests, as well as otherwise advising companies on the potential applicability and impact of such duties.
 He assisted an organic chemicals company in obtaining the imposition of over 400% combined countervailing and antidumping duties on subject imports from China.

 Nick also advises clients on other import and customs issues, including product classifications and obtaining customs ruling letters, safeguard actions, and Sec.
 301 duties.
 Moreover, he is involved in the trade-related aspects of mergers and acquisitions, including voluntary filings before the Committee on Foreign Investment in the United States (CFIUS) and mandatory notifications to Directorate of Defense Trade Controls (DDTC).

-Prior to rejoining Barnes & Thornburg in 2017, Nicholas gained legal experience at the firm working in administrative positions prior to law school and as a law clerk during law school.
+Prior to rejoining Barnes & Thornburg in 2017, Nick gained legal experience at the firm working in administrative positions prior to law school and as a law clerk during law school.
 Following law school, he was an associate practicing international trade law at another Washington, D.C., law firm.